gilacost/gilacost/ventures/STRAVA_SUMMARY.md

 ```

 Once you visit `localhost:4000/activities` and you follow the OAuth
 authorization flow, you need to save the `refresh_token` somewhere.
+If you the
+router code snippet there is a `IO.puts` that will print it for us.

 #### Refreshing oauth token